bitwes/Gut/documentation/docs/class_ref/class_guttrackederror.rst

 `Variant <https://docs.godotengine.org/en/stable/classes/class_variant.html>`_ **handled** = ``false`` :ref:`🔗<class_GutTrackedError_property_handled>`

 Used by GUT to flag errors as being handled.
 This is set by various asserts or can be set in a test.
+When set to ``true`` GUT will ignore it when determining if an unexpected error occurred during the execution of the test.
+Setting this value prior to performing any of the error related asserts may have unexpected results.
+It is recommended you either set this manually or use the error asserts.

 .. rst-class:: classref-section-separator